Becoming You With Julie

 • Partially mashed soybeans give the patties a hearty, meaty texture without being dense.

-• Oats absorb excess moisture and help the burger patties hold together.
+• Oats absorb moisture and help these soy burger patties hold together.

 • Panko breadcrumbs act as a light binder that keeps the texture from getting gummy.